Skip to content

 Industry facilitation policy

-• Focus on strategic industries, namely, life and health technology, artificial intelligence and data science, Fintech, advanced manufacturing and new energy technology to attract high-potential or representative top-notch strategic enterprises around the globe.
+• Focus on strategic industries, including life and health technology, artificial intelligence and robotics, advanced manufacturing and new energy technology, to facilitate potential or leading I&T enterprises around the globe to develop in Hong Kong, thereby accelerating the development of new industrialisation.

-• Formulate attractive special facilitation measures covering aspects such as land, tax and financial support that are applicable exclusively to top notch and strategic enterprises by making use of the HK$5 billion Strategic Tech Fund.
-Provide multi-faceted support for enterprises and leading I&T talents around the globe to bring with them their business or R&D outcomes to Hong Kong, including tailor-made plans to facilitate the setting up of operations in Hong Kong and one-stop facilitation services to employees of these enterprises in areas such as visa application and education for their children.
+• The Hong Kong Science Park formulates attractive special facilitation measures covering aspects such as land, tax and financial support that are applicable exclusively to potential or leading enterprises by making use of the HK$5 billion Strategic Tech Fund and provides multi-faceted support for enterprises and leading I&T talents around the globe to bring with them their business or R&D outcomes to Hong Kong, including tailor-made plans to facilitate the setting up of operations in Hong Kong and one-stop facilitation services to employees of these enterprises in areas such as visa application and education for their children.

 • Proactively reach out to target enterprises and talents by setting up Dedicated Teams for Attracting Businesses and Talents in the Mainland Offices and overseas Economic and Trade Offices (ETOs).